-An individual who has obtained a Defense Acquisition Workforce Improvement Act certification in contracting at any time during their career is eligible for a FAC-C at the same certification level [provided the education criteria for the FAC-C are satisfied] if continuous learning requirements have been maintained and can be documented.
-The employee is responsible for providing the necessary documentation of the FAC-C or DAWIA certification and the appropriate continuous learning history to ensure validity and currency of the certification.
+An individual who has obtained a Defense Acquisition Workforce Improvement Act certification in contracting at any time during their career is eligible for a FAC-C (Professional) if continuous learning requirements have been maintained and can be documented.
+The employee is responsible for providing the necessary documentation of the DAWIA certification and the appropriate continuous learning history to ensure validity and currency of the certification.